 Tusayan Museum and Ruin – See original artifacts, including split twig figurines and ancestral Puebloan pottery.
 9:00 a.m. to 5:00 p.m.

 The National Park Service offers a selection of maps, including a map of parking and shuttle bus routes in the park.
-To view maps, visit Grand Canyon National Park website at www.nps.gov/grca.
+To view them, visit Grand Canyon National Park website at www.nps.gov/grca.

 Parking is available in lots throughout Grand Canyon Village.
 There is no charge for parking inside the park.
 Please avoid parking along the roadside, except where signs or lines on the road indicate that it is permissible.

 Pets are allowed on South Rim trails that are in developed areas of the park.
-Per the NPS pets are required to be on a leash 6’ in length or less.
+Per the National Park Service, pets are required to be on a leash 6’ in length or less.
 Pets are NOT permitted below the rim or on park buses (except for service animals).
-Pets are also not permitted in guest rooms in any Grand Canyon National Park Lodges accommodations.
+Pets are also not permitted in guest rooms in any Grand Canyon National Park Lodge (service animals excluded).
 Overnight pets must be boarded at the kennel.
-The kennel accepts dogs and cats only, from 7:30 a.m. to 5:00 p.m. daily, reservations are recommended (especially for the summer months and holidays).
-Pets are accepted for day or overnight boarding, food is included.
+The kennel accepts dogs and cats only, and reservations are recommended (especially for the summer months and holidays).
+Pets are accepted for day or overnight boarding, and food is included.
 All dogs must have proof of current inoculation against rabies, DHLP, Bordetella, and parvo.
 All cats must have proof of current inoculation against rabies, feline leukemia and distemper combo (FDVR).
 The park kennel is located at the South Rim near Maswik Lodge.
-For reservations and more information call 928-638-2631 or 928-638-0534.
+For reservations and more information call 928-638-0534.

 Located at Market Plaza, the Post Office is open year-round.